BaseballShar/recipe-app_server/README.md

 5. Use your preferred API tester to verify the server is error-free, e.g. [HTTPIE](https://github.com/httpie/cli)

 # Related Resources
-The frontend of this server can be founded at [BaseballShar/recipe-app_client](https://github.com/BaseballShar/recipe-app_client).
+The frontend of this server can be found at [BaseballShar/recipe-app_client](https://github.com/BaseballShar/recipe-app_client).

 # Credits
 This project is inspired by the tutorial [MERN Recipe App With Authentication - PedroTech](https://www.youtube.com/watch?v=P43DW3HUUH8).
 However, I have made improvements to the code quality and continued developing the application beyond the video.